HOWRY02/Capstone_Project/README.md

 This project is licensed under the [License Name, e.g., MIT License] - see the LICENSE file for details.

 ## Acknowledgments
- - Thanks to our professor, [Name], for guidance.
+ - Thanks to our professor, Duc Bui Ha, PhD, for guidance.
  - Inspired by various OCR tools and libraries.

 ## Contact